Hyperfang/Rover-Ruckus/README.md

 * **Object Oriented Programming** - The main part of our project is programmed using a programming paradigm known as Object Oriented Programming.
 This allows us to represent the modularity of our robot through code.

 * **State Machine** - Our autonomous uses a Finite-state machine to run the robot.
-A state machine allows us to react to the game based on states for a consistent autonomous.
+A state machine allows us to react to the game based on states for a consistent, one-class autonomous.

 * **PID Controller** - Precise control of our robot movement is important, so we achieve this by adding a Proportional-Integral-Derivative controller to our movement methods.